-Students participating in the jazz ensemble as well as pursuing the aesthetics option (see page 99) register for this course during the spring semester.
+Students participating in the jazz ensemble as well as pursuing the aesthetics option register for this course during the spring semester.
+2 credits

 MUSC 161, 162.
 Freshman Woodwinds I, II (Hours to be determined)

 Emphasis on proper fundamentals of performance.
 Scales, technical studies and representative literature are studied.
 Prerequisite: Successful audition or jury.